top of page

 Below are some informational cards on many common invasive species found in the Northeast including:

-● Small clam, averaging less than 1.5 inches and rarely exceeding 3 inches
+• ● Asian Clams are small, averaging less than 1.5 inches and rarely exceeding 3 inches.

 ● Chemical control uses chlorine to kill juvenile clams but is limited due to chemical restrictions